G7 summit in Biarritz winds down after three days of talks | DW | 26.08.2019

 Russia

-On Monday Trump asserted that he's inclined to invite Russia to next year's summit, which will be held in the United States.
+On Monday Trump asserted that he was inclined to invite Russia to next year's summit, which will be held in the United States.

-Trump said it's better to have Russia "in the tent" rather than "outside the tent" of the group of advanced industrialized economies, and that some G7 countries share his desire to invite Russia back while others are opposed.
-Without naming names, Trump noted that Germany buys energy from Russia at the same time as the US helps defend Europe from aggression from Moscow.
+Trump said it's better to have Russia "in the tent" rather than "outside the tent" of the group of advanced industrialized economies, and that some G7 countries shared his desire to invite Russia back while others were opposed.
+Without naming names, Trump noted that Germany bought energy from Russia at the same time as the US helped defend Europe from aggression from Moscow.

 European Union officials have said that Russia isn't welcome because it doesn't comply with democratic principles.